cocos3d/cocos3d/Templates/Xcode/cocos3d-base.xctemplate/README!.txt

 ---------------

-This starter application presents a 3D take on the ubiquitous "hello, world" application, and can be compiled to run on a Mac running OSX.
+This starter application presents a 3D take on the ubiquitous "hello, world" application, and can be compiled to run on any iOS devices.

 The content of the scene is constructed in the initializeScene method in the
 ___PROJECTNAMEASIDENTIFIER___Scene.m file.
 To add your own 3D content, edit that method.